 That last part is what Warren has promised.
 As she said at the last debate: “I will not sign a bill into law that does not lower costs for middle-class families.”
 But she faces at least three big hurdles to making good on that vow.

 The first hurdle is that moving to single payer might not actually reduce U.S. health care spending much, if at all.
 At the moment, cost estimates for “Medicare for All” vary by trillions of dollars.
-The lowest one circulating was produced by a team from the University of Massachusetts–Amherst, which concluded that the Sanders bill would require an extra $13.5 trillion in extra public funding over a decade.
-It arrives at that conclusion by assuming that the law would reduce our total national health spending—that is, all expenditures by the public and government combined—by 19 percent, mostly by crushing excessive administrative costs (no more insurers or giant hospital billing departments) and lowering prescription drug prices.
+The lowest one circulating was produced by a team from the University of Massachusetts–Amherst, which concluded that the Sanders bill would require an extra $13.5 trillion in public funding over a decade.
+It arrives at that conclusion by assuming the law would reduce our total national health spending—that is, all expenditures by the public and government combined—by 19 percent, mostly by crushing excessive administrative costs (no more insurers or giant hospital billing departments) and lowering prescription drug prices.

 Most other analyses suggest that single payer will save far less money or even increase our national health spending.
 There are various reasons why.
 Some expect lower administrative savings.
 (It’s actually unclear how much bloat exists in the system.)
 Some think Americans will simply use a lot more health care in a world where everyone is insured and nobody owes a copay.
 But analyses by the conservative Mercatus Center and center-left Urban Institute both anticipate that the Sanders bill (or a plan very similar to it) would cost the government more than $30 trillion over a decade.
 We can’t raise that much money just by soaking the 1 percent.
 It would require some significant middle-class tax hikes.